ensarbooks/guides/Building a Secure .NET Core API An OWASP Top 10 Guide.md

 **10.4 Final Thoughts:**
 Building a secure .NET Core API involves a multifaceted approach: secure coding, secure configuration, and secure deployment.
 The OWASP Top 10 serves as a guideline of the most critical areas to focus on, but don’t stop there.
 Think about the specific threats to your application’s domain as well.
 By following the practices in this guide—ranging from using JWT auth, to preventing SQL injection, to enabling proper logging—you are significantly hardening your API against common attacks.

-Always remember: **Security is everyone’s responsibility**.
-As an advanced developer, you can lead by example, bake security into the project from day one, and educate your team along the way.
-With careful design, implementation, and monitoring, your .NET Core API can safely serve its consumers while withstanding the challenges posed by malicious attackers.